Mozartted/Factory-api-docs/api.md

 > DELETE Method

 ### Retrieve all Tasks
-The Route :"api/v1/projects/tasks/all"
+The Route :"api/v1/projects/{project}/tasks/all"
-This retrieves all projects in the specified {department}
+This retrieves all projects in the specified {project}
 > GET Method

 ### Retrieving Specific Task